 and their associated objectives.
 Each year around June, Notable Outcomes

 (specific actions aligned with goals and objectives) are developed for

 the next fiscal year and subsequently included in our Prime

 Contract.
 These Notable Outcomes are then included in the SLAC Agenda.

 The Laboratory Agenda (SLAC Agenda) translates the ALP and PEMP into strategic and tactical actions for each directorate.
-The Agenda is broken down into 0-2 years (tactical actions), 2-5 years (laboratory initiatives) and 5-10 years (strategic objectives).
+The Agenda is broken down into current fiscal year (tactical actions), 2-5 years (laboratory initiatives) and 6-10 years (strategic objectives).
 The following fiscal year's plans are developed annually around August-September, and each directorate then provides a status update to the Laboratory Director on a quarterly basis during that FY.

 For more information on the Office of Science Laboratory Appraisal Process, click here [note: you will be redirected to a DOE site].